-ARTICLE 41: BEREAVEMENT LEAVE
+ARTICLE 37: BEREAVEMENT LEAVE

 Employees shall be eligible for a maximum of four (4) work days of paid bereavement leave arising from a death in the immediate family of the employee or the employee's spouse or domestic partner.
-For purposes of this Article "immediate family" shall include the parent, wife, husband, child, domestic partner, brother, sister, grandmother, grandfather, grandchild, son-in-law, daughter-in-law, or another member of the immediate household.
-If necessary, an employee may request to use additional earned leave credits or if earned leave credits are not available, leave without pay, at the time of death of an immediate family member and such request shall not be unreasonably denied.
-Leave, other than sick leave, may be granted to discharge additional customary obligations, arising from the death of an immediate family member.
+For purposes of this Article "immediate family" shall be defined as in Article

+36, Section 2(A) of this Agreement.
+If necessary, an employee may use no more than ten (10) additional days of accrued leave, including sick leave, or if leave is not available, leave without pay, at the time of death of an immediate family member.
+Additional leave, other than sick leave, may be granted to discharge additional customary obligations, arising from the death of an immediate family member and such request shall not unreasonably be denied.

-ARTICLE 42: HOLIDAYS
+ARTICLE 38: HOLIDAYS